johnolinda/relationships-small-group-study/07-forgiveness-absorbing-the-cost.md

----
-layout: page
-title: Forgiveness: Absorbing the Cost
+# Forgiveness: Absorbing the Cost
----

 **DISCUSSION QUESTION:** *What is the most valuable thing you have learned so far?*